Review—Star 80 (1980, dir. Bob Fosse)

 In fact, Hemingway is brilliantly cast as the Vancouver-born-and-raised beauty.
 Her Dorothy is a lot more sympathetic than the Stratten who appears in this clip from The Tonight Show:

 One of the things that I really enjoyed about Star 80 was the Vancouver references.
-When I first saw it on its release 30 years ago, the city meant nothing to me—I was 18 years old and living in Winnipeg.
-Now that I live in Vancouver, though, it came alive for me in a whole new way, from the title card reading “Vancouver, B.C.” that introduces the first part of the story, to scenes shot in Vancouver, including a shot of Snider being dangled outside a top-floor window of the Blue Horizon Hotel on Robson and Snider and Stratten’s sister visiting the PNE.
+When I first saw the movie on its release 30 years ago, the city meant nothing to me—I was 18 years old and living in Winnipeg.
+Now that I live in Vancouver, though, it came alive for me in a whole new way, from the title card reading “Vancouver, B.C.” that introduces the first part of the story, to scenes shot in the city.
+These include a scene where “business associates” dangle Snider outside a top-floor window of the Blue Horizon Hotel (on Robson St.; it’s probably not there anymore).
+Another scene shows Snider visiting the PNE (Pacific National Exhibition, with rides and such) with Stratten’s sister.

 There’s also a line in the movie: “You know what, you’re not that girl from Vancouver anymore.”
 As my girlfriend pointed out, this took place pre-Expo 86, when the city was still a town, or regarded as such.

 The movie was partly based on “Death of a Playmate”, a story that ran in the Village Voice in Nov 1980.
-Written by Teresa Carpenter, the story is the worst kind of yellow journalism, using conjecture (no sources are cited) to fill in the gaps between facts and taking on a self-serving, judgmental tone.
+Written by Teresa Carpenter, the story is the worst kind of yellow journalism.
+It uses conjecture (no sources are cited) to fill in gaps between facts and has a self-serving, judgmental tone.

 Even worse, Carpenter gets facts wrong.
 It’s obvious she never came to Vancouver to research the story.
 Here’s this farcical statement: “Snider grew up in Vancouver’s East End, a tough area steeped in machismo.”
 Well, for starters, it’s the “East Side”, and unless he grew up around Main and Hastings, lady, you’re just talking out of your ass.